Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 • The Greensboro Central Library and all city library branches are closed indefinitely.
 Several online resources remain available for library patrons, including the N.C.
 Digital Library, NC Kids, NC Live, the video streaming service Kanopy and more.
 Click here for details.

+• Bryan Park and Gillespie Golf Course will resume normal hours but will restrict the number of people inside their pro shops and limit rentals to one golfer per cart.

+• Forest Lawn, Green Hill, Maplewood and Union cemeteries remain open.
+Burial services will be held from 10 a.m. to 3 p.m. and be limited to no more than 10 participants.

-• Greensboro Transit Authority buses will run hourly along their normal routes.
+• Greensboro Transit Authority buses are running hourly along their normal routes.
 GTA said the reduced operations will allow buses to be cleaned between runs.
 HEAT bus service has been canceled.
 All GTA and SCAT buses are free to ride.

 • Garbage, recycling and other related pickups will continue on regular schedules.
 However, the White Street Landfill and the Solid Waste Transfer Station on Burnt Poplar Road will close at 3 p.m. weekdays.
 Weekend hours (7 a.m. to 1 p.m.) remain unchanged.